What is the Markup for Schema?

 Look at the Below Example:

-Note how virtually all the details a user can need is included in the first result.
+Note how virtually all the details a user can need are included in the first result.
 This solo illustrates how a rich snippet looks better than the second result, including the metadata Google picks.

 A structured data markup helps you to display the detailed data that you need your customers to see on the fatty bits on your website pages.